warmmike/kubernetes-resume-challenge/README.md

     ```
   - Transitioning from docker-compose to Kubernetes ConfigMaps and Environment Variables made this process smooth.

-- STEP2 Containerize E-Commerce Website and Database: I used docker-compose to generate the Dockerfile.
+- ##Step 2 Containerize E-Commerce Website and Database: I used docker-compose to generate the Dockerfile.
   - I struggled to find instalation repo for mysqli until adding this command to Dockerfile:
   ```
     'RUN docker-php-ext-install mysqli'
   ```
   - I used Github + Actions from the start so used .env files for everything is securely managed from the beginning.

-- STEP1 Certification: I already have a good Kubernetes foundation.
+- ##Step 1 Certification: I already have a good Kubernetes foundation.
 I plan to take the CKAD course and certification when this challenge is complete.